Dislocated Shoulder Education

 The doctor will examine the shoulder and may order an X-ray.
 It is important that the doctor know how the dislocation happened and whether the shoulder had ever been dislocated before.

-The doctor will place the ball of the upper arm bone (humerus) back into the joint socket.
-This process is called closed reduction.
+With a Dislocated Shoulder, the doctor will place the ball of the upper arm bone (humerus) back into the joint socket.
+This treatment process is called closed reduction.
 Severe pain stops almost immediately once the shoulder joint is back in place.

 Your doctor may immobilize the shoulder in a sling or other device for several weeks following treatment.
 Plenty of rest is needed.
 The sore area can be iced 3 to 4 times a day.